omnivector-solutions/osd-documentation/operations/munge.rst

 key.

 The etcd server has authentication enabled by default, to protect the Munge key.
-In order to be able to retrieve the Munge key, one needs an etcd account.
-OSD provides Juju action ``etcd-create-munge-account`` on the ``slurmctld`` charm to automate the creation of such account.
+In order to be able to retrieve the Munge key, an etcd account is required.
+OSD provides Juju action ``etcd-create-munge-account`` on the ``slurmctld`` charm to automate the creation of such an account.

 Creating an etcd account
 ========================

-To create an etcd account to query the Munge key requires a desired username and password:
+To create an etcd account to query the Munge key requires a username and password to be specified:

 .. code-block:: bash